 “When I was a social media manager for a hunger relief non-profit, scheduling content easily saved me 2-3 hours of work each week.
 It also helped me post consistently and with good variety, making sure that we always had fresh, interesting content to share.”

-If you want to get in on the scheduling action for your nonprofit—and save more time, as a result—grab 25% off Sendible's social media scheduling tool by clicking here.
+If you want to get in on the scheduling action for your nonprofit—and save more time as a result, you can grab 25% off Sendible's social media scheduling tool.

 7. Measure the effectiveness of your strategy

 Over half of marketers in nonprofits struggle to measure the effectiveness of the content they’re creating.
 That leads to one huge problem: uncertainty on whether you’re on-track to meet the goals you set earlier.